mrnorman/YAKL/README.md

 | CPU Serial    | no flag        |

 To turn on array bounds checking, add `-DARRAY_DEBUG` to your compiler flags.

+In your compile line, you'll need to include the YAKL source directory in your `CXX_FLAGS` (e.g., `-I $YAKL_ROOT`).
+Also, you need to add `$YAKL_ROOT/YAKL.cpp` to your list of source files and its corresponding object file to your list of object files.

 ## Handling Two Memory Spaces